zencart/documentation/README.md

 brew install hugo && brew upgrade hugo
 ```

+Installing Hugo on Windows takes a few more steps; do a web search for the most current instructions.

-Then clone this project and do a submodule update to get all its dependencies:
+Once you have installed Hugo, clone this project and do a submodule update to get all its dependencies:

 ```
 git clone git@github.com:zencart/documentation.git zendocs